udacity/nd063-c3-design-for-security-project-starter/README.md

 ![Expected AWS Console Status](starter/cloudformation_status.png)

-2. Once you see Status is CREATE_COMPLETE for all 3 stacks, Obtain the required parameters needed for the project.
+#### 2. Once you see Status is CREATE_COMPLETE for all 3 stacks, obtain the required parameters needed for the project.

 Obtain the name of the S3 bucket by navigating to the Outputs section of the stack: